 WebXR is best suited for specific and simple tasks whose main objective is to reach a larger audience in the shortest time possible.
-In this case, XR is especially effective as well as cost-efficient, as app development is more expensive than web application development.
+In this case, XR is especially effective and cost-efficient, as app development is more expensive than web application development.

 For instance, if you are a manufacturer of vacuum cleaners, and you want to provide your customers with the opportunity to view how the vacuum cleaner will look in real size or how it will ride on the carpet at home, you do not need a special app as you can provide this opportunity directly on your website.
-Development of such an application for a web page will take less effort from the company and reduce the production time to market.
-Besides, such a solution will be more financially advantageous for the company compared to developing a conventional app.
+Developing such an application for a web page will take less effort from the company and reduce the production time to market.
+Besides, such a solution will be more financially advantageous for the company than developing a conventional app.

 Of course, if you wish your customers to interact with your product, in this case with a vacuum cleaner, then it is better to consider using an app.
-Theoretically, it is possible to create an XR application with complex features in the web, but it will be much more expensive and difficult in development.
+Theoretically, it is possible to create an XR application with complex features on the web, but it will be much more expensive and difficult to develop.

 Who Should Consider WebXR?